Kunull/Writeups/docs/ROP Emporium/split.md

 ────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
 ```

-The `rbp` register points to `0x6161616161616165` which is the little endian (LSB at lowest address, MSB at highest address) represention of `eaaaaaaa` in ASCII.
+Once the frame is collapsed, the `rbp` register has the value `0x6161616161616165` which is the ASCII representaion of `eaaaaaaa` in little endian format.

 Let's find the offset of this value in our cyclic pattern.